Getting Started with EasyContent

 - Team - contains the following submenu items:

-- Integrations - allows you to generate and manage API keys used for our WordPress plugin.
-You can also add webhook endpoints here.
+- Integrations - generate and manage API keys for use in our WordPress plugin or for your custom web app.
+You can also add and manage webhook endpoints here.

 - Reports - contains the following submenu items:

-- Content Report - displays a chart of your project's progress over a period of time.
+- Content Report - a chart of your project's progress over a period of time.

-- Communication - allows users with the right permissions to view all messages and comments from all users in the account.
+- Communication - view all messages and comments from all users in the account.

-- Help (the ? icon next to your avatar) lets you access EasyContent's documentation page (this page).
-If you are inside a project, you will be able to create your own documentation for the current project.
+- Help (the question mark icon next to your avatar) - access EasyContent's documentation page (this page).
+If you are inside a project, you can create or view your custom documentation for that project.

-If you are inside a project, the blue bar below the account menu will be populated with new menu items.
+If a project is selected in the project dropdown, this will be populated with menu items.
 The exact set that appears will vary depending on your permissions.
-Again, we'll briefly examine the menus and what they're for from left to right as users with the admin role.

-- Dashboard - gives you a summary of the project's activity and your team's performance.
+- Dashboard - gives you a summary of the selected project's activity.

 - Content - displays all the content items in the project and, depending on your permissions, allows you to edit, view, or manage them.